ethz-asl/tmplanner/README.md

 ```

-* For our continuous variable planner:
+* For the integrated framework (including more extensive experimental results):

 Marija Popović, Teresa Vidal-Calleja, Gregory Hitz, Inkyu Sa, Roland Siegwart, and Juan Nieto “**An informative path planning framework for UAV-based terrain monitoring**”.
 In *arXiv/1809.03870*, 2020.
 ```